 Henry Hagg Lake

 This lake is out there if you are looking to get out of town.
 The nearest barely-a-town-town is Gaston.
-The boat heavy waters carry the essence of diesel fuel.
-Then there are the indignities of having to pay seven bucks and weed through a State Park induced traffic jam.
+The boat heavy waters are infused with diesel fuel.
+Then there are the indignities of having to pay seven bucks and weed through a traffic jam to get to the park.
 Still there’s the uniqueness of the lake’s squishy, muddy bottom along with the antics of the boaters and swimmers that provide entertainment on a summer afternoon.
 It’s worth at least one visit for the escapism factor and the wide open views of the lake.

 Audrey McCall Floating Dock